- Study Permit Validity and Expiry

 All international students at Carleton are encouraged to complete the ISSO’s Study Permit Secrets Brightspace course and to become familiar with IRCC’s official information about Your Conditions as a Study Permit Holder in Canada.

-Study Permit Expiry
+Study Permit Validity and Expiry

 Your study permit has an expiry date, and it also says that you must leave Canada by that date.